DE-RSE/de-rse.github.io/en/coc.md

 weight: 60
 ---

-# Code of Conduct for the deRSE Space on Matrix
+# Code of Conduct for deRSE

 If you have a question about the code of conduct or wish to report misconduct, please email vorstand@de-rse.org.